-Several factors contribute to the cost of business insurance for real estate agents and brokers, such as your level of risk.
+Several factors affect the cost of business insurance for real estate agents and brokers, including your business's size and revenue.
 Cost estimates are sourced from policies purchased by Insureon customers.

 Among real estate businesses that purchase general liability insurance with Insureon, 52% pay less than $400 per year and 35% pay between $400 and $800 per year.
 Factors such as the size of your business and its risks affect the cost of general liability insurance.